Luos-io/Documentation/update-module-firmware.md

 * The DFU file manager software from ST
 * The [binary file](https://github.com/Luos-Robotics/module_binaries/releases) provided by Luos Robotics
 * A micro-USB to USB cable
-* The module that needs to be upgraded
+* The board that needs to be upgraded

 **[\>\> Windows steps](#windows)**